18F/peek-delayed_job/README.md

 - The total number of queued jobs.
 - The total number of failed jobs.

+Only supports the DelayedJob ActiveRecord backend at the moment.

 ## Installation

 Add this line to your application's Gemfile: